I recently asked a question on Stackoverflow

 Part 3 - All Ok!

 Once everything is checked and no errors are found, I call upon the SQL class and the User class.
 They respectively represent the SQL actions I want to perform and the actions on the User I wish to perform.
-I should perhaps mention that the register.php file has a
+I should perhaps mention that the register.php file has a require statement for both classes at the top of the file.

 So this happens: